ayryx-systems/adsb-history/EC2_PROCESSING_README.md

 # EC2 Processing for ADSB Historical Data

-Identify aircraft that were on the ground at an airport on a specific date.
+Launch an EC2 instance to identify aircraft that were on the ground at airports on a specific date.

+**What it does:** Creates ground-aircraft JSON files in S3 containing lists of ICAO codes for aircraft that were on the ground at each airport.

 ## Why EC2?